 Medium: Block-printed wallpaper

 Dimensions: Sheet: 27 x 21 1/2 in.
 (68.6 x 54.6 cm)

 Classifications: Prints, Wallpaper, Ornament & Architecture

-Purchase, Edward C. Moore Jr. Gift, 1923 (23.163.4a)
+Credit Line: Purchase, Edward C. Moore Jr. Gift, 1923

-Beginning in 1862 with the firm Morris, Marshall, Faulkner & Co., and later, on his own with Morris & Co., Morris designed forty-one wallpapers and five ceiling papers.
+Beginning in 1862 with the firm Morris, Marshall, Faulkner, and Company, and later on his own with Morris & Company, Morris designed forty-one wallpapers and five ceiling papers.
 "Pink and Rose," from about 1890, is typical of his late style, which is characterized by naturalism and a clearly articulated repeating pattern.
-Morris believed that beauty, imagination, and order were the essential components of a successful design; all three elements are evident in this example of his wallpaper.
-His papers not only were an immense commercial success during his lifetime, but they also played a significant role in raising the status of English wallpaper to a position of international preeminence in the last quarter of the nineteenth century.
+Morris believed that beauty, imagination, and order were the essential components of a successful design, with all three qualities evident in this example.
+As well as being a great commercial success, his papers helped to raise English wallpaper to a position of international preeminence in the last quarter of the nineteenth century.